FlowIBR: Leveraging Pre-Training for Efficient Neural Image-Based Rendering of Dynamic Scenes: Method

 \subsection{Scene flow field}

-Naively applying GNT to dynamic scenes after its static pre-training will yield insufficient results (see \cref{subsec:ablation}).
-GNT assumes a static setting, synthesizing target pixel colors from neural image features along source observations' epipolar lines.
-However, in dynamic scenes where each observation captures a distinct state, this method faces challenges due to potential misalignment between the information needed for the synthesized pixel and the expected epipolar line.
-Our goal is therefore to learn the underlying scene motion as scene flow fields \cite{li2021NeuralSceneFlow, gao2021DynamicViewSynthesis} in order to be able to realign the neural feature aggregation with the genuine image content.
+Naively applying neural image-based rendering to dynamic scenes will yield insufficient results (see \cref{subsec:ablation}) due to the assumption that relevant neural image features can be aggregated along the epipolar lines of the target pixel on the observations.
+However, in dynamic scenes where each observation captures a distinct state, this faces challenges due to potential misalignment between the potentially moving scene content and the epipolar lines.
+Our goal is therefore to learn the underlying scene motion as scene flow fields \cite{li2021NeuralScene, gao2021DynamicView} in order to be able to realign the neural feature aggregation with the dynamic image content.

-We represent per-scene learned scene flow \cite{li2021NeuralSceneFlow, gao2021DynamicViewSynthesis} as a forward flow field
+We represent per-scene learned scene flow as a forward flow field

 which maps each time $t \in \mathbb{R}$ and position $\bm{p}_t\in \mathbb{R}^3$ to a forward scene flow vector $\bm{s}_{f} \in \mathbb{R}^3$ and a backward flow field

 which maps to a backward scene flow vector $\bm{s}_b \in \mathbb{R}^3$.
 These scene flow vectors can be used to displace a point from one time to an adjacent time step with